 “And I can’t apologize enough, captain,” said the young woman, who’d boarded the ship with several other crew members to complete the handoff.
 In person, she was pale and soft-figured, with dark makeup and a daringly asymmetric outfit that screamed art student.

-The captain turned to her and clasped her hand with more than customary enthusiasm.
+The captain turned to her and clasped her hand with more than professional enthusiasm.
 “I can’t fault a woman for having passion.
 What brought you all the way out here?”

 “I was completing a dissertation on Luncheon in the Pond when the obscenity laws were passed.
 For years, I thought the painting had been destroyed.
 To learn that it still, existing, and then to realize it might be lost forever–I’m afraid I wasn’t thinking clearly.”

 “I would be delighted to show you the painting.
-But the room it was stored in is a mess–perhaps, my own quarters would suffice?”
+But the room it was stored in is a mess–perhaps my own quarters would make a better gallery?”

 Sera said, “No, we have to go now.”